Wireless random-access networks with bipartite interference graphs: Algorithm

+\begin{definizione}{\bf [Transition time along an admissible path]} Consider an admissible path $a=(v_1,\ldots,v_N) \in \mathcal{A}$.
+The transition time along path $a$ is denoted by $\mathcal{T}_G^{Q} \,|\, A_a $ and it is defined as the transition time of $G$ conditional on the order of activating nodes being as in $a$ and on the initial queue lengths $Q$. \end{definizione}

-The idea of eliminating step by step the nodes in $U$ that are deactivated comes from the fact that when a node in $V$ activates, it ``blocks'' all its neighbors in $U$, which with high probability will remain inactive for the rest of the time.
+The idea of eliminating step by step the nodes in $U$ that deactivate comes from the fact that when a node in $V$ activates, it ``blocks'' all its neighbors in $U$, which with high probability will remain inactive for the rest of the time.
 This is due to the aggressiveness of the nodes in $V$ compared to the nodes in $U$ (recall \eqref{aggress1}--\eqref{beta'}).
-The following lemma will be proved in Section~\ref{subsec:prtwolem}.